Gabboxl/ts3serverARM/README.md

 Create a new service file: `sudo nano /etc/systemd/system/teamspeak3.service`.

-Copy the following text in it:
+Copy the following text into the service file:
 ```
 [Unit]
 Description=Teamspeak Qemu Server